urho3d/SLikeNet/readme.txt

 1. What is SLikeNet?

-SLikeNetâ„¢ is an Open Source/Free Software cross-platform network engine written in C++ and specifially designed for games (and applications which have comparable requirements on a network engine like games) building upon the discontinued RakNet network engine which had more than 13 years of active development.
-SLikeNet currently supports Windows, Linux and Mac with limited support for iPhoneÂ®, Androidâ„¢, and Windows Phoneâ„¢ 8.
+SLikeNet™ is an Open Source/Free Software cross-platform network engine written in C++ and specifially designed for games (and applications which have comparable requirements on a network engine like games) building upon the discontinued RakNet network engine which had more than 13 years of active development.
+SLikeNet currently supports Windows, Linux and Mac with limited support for iPhone®, Android™, and Windows Phone™ 8.
 SLikeNet is not a simple rebranding of RakNet, but rather incorporates already in its initial version several bug- and security fixes as well as changes to bring the engine back on track with recent compiler and language changes.